Research Scholarships and Grants- 2020 Offerings

 Center for the Humanities

 The Center for the Humanities offers students several opportunities for additional study and cultivation during the summer months.

 Student Summer Fellowships- supports students >on scholarly or creative projects in the humanities for ten consecutive weeks during the summer under the direction of a full-time Loyola faculty member.
 Students receive stipends of $4,000 each and are eligible for campus housing.

 Stipends for Summer Study Programs- this program offers grants up to $5,000 for students to participate in a Summer Study Program in the humanities.
 Ordinarily the Center funds up to two such grants per year.

-On October 1, 2016, students that participated in these programs presented their work and accomplishments in an event sponsored by the Center for the Humanities.
-To view links to the abbreviated versions of the students presentations, please visit the Students Presentation
+Annually, students that participate in these programs present their work and accomplishments in an event sponsored by the Center for the Humanities.
+To view links to the abbreviated versions of the students presentations, please visit the Students Presentation page.